A Brief History Of Donald Trump’s Weirdly Combative Statements About Wind Power

 Which brings us to, as The Inquisitr noted, Trump’s most recent claims about the danger and downsides of wind power, which were made at the National Republican Congressional Committee fundraiser in Washington, D.C.

-“They say the noise causes cancer,” the president said.
 “If you have a windmill anywhere near your house, congratulations—your house just went down 75 percent in value.”

 While the sources of the president’s various concerns about wind power are unclear, it is possible to speculate on some of the driving factors behind his longstanding disdain for the concept.